YukiSkyex0/Struggle-Bus-Channel-Docs/docs/commands/Commands.rst

 **!manics**
   Get the link for watching all the streamers in Chaos Tuesdays

-Phatcoin
+BowTato Chips
 --------

 **!rank**
-  Displays your rank and amount of Phatcoin
+  Displays your rank and amount of BowTato Chips

-**!phatcoin**
+**!BowTato Chips**
-  Displays the amount of Phatcoin you current have
+  Displays the amount of BowTato Chips you current have

-**!phatcoin give @Viewer X**
+**!BowTato Chips give @Viewer X**
-  Give some of your Phatcoin to someone else in the chat
+  Give some of your BowTato Chips to someone else in the chat

   .. code-block:: none

-    !phatcoin give @Phat32 10
+    !BowTato Chips give @Phat32 10

 **!tickets X**
   Get tickets for any active giveaway

-  *Phatcoin cost: 1000 per ticket*
+  *BowTato Chips cost: 1000 per ticket*

   .. code-block:: none